Terrestrial Landscape Dynamics

 Weather and Climate

 Kent State Geography maintains a highly active research program in Climatology and Meteorology.
 We have specific interests in Climate Change and Variability, Synoptic Climatology, Severe Weather, Precipitation, Teleconnections, and Hazards.
-We emphasize Applied Climatological studies, examining the impacts of climate and extreme weather on human health, coastal environments, and other natural systems.
-Our research ranges from local with a focus on the Great Lakes region to global, collaborating with researchers on five continents.
+The ClimRISE Lab (Climate Research in Synoptic Environments) emphasizes Applied Climatological studies, examining the impacts of climate and extreme weather on human health, coastal environments, and other natural systems.
+Our research ranges from local, with a focus on the Great Lakes region, to global, collaborating with researchers on five continents.
 Recent funding sources for our research have included NASA, NIH, NSF, and EPA.